Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourcing.md

 ## What is Event Sourcing?

+Event Sourcing ensures that all changes to application state are stored as a sequence of events.
+Not just can we query these events,
+We can also use the event log to reconstruct past states,
+And as a foundation to automatically adjust the state to cope with retroactive changes.

+Instead of storing just the current state of the data in a domain,
+Use an append-only store to record the full series of actions taken on that data.

+The store acts as the system of record and can be used to materialize the domain objects.

+This can simplify tasks in complex domains,
+By avoiding the need to synchronize the data model and the business domain,
+While improving performance, scalability, and responsiveness.

+It can also provide consistency for transactional data,
+And maintain full audit trails and history that can enable compensating actions.

 ## What Problem is Event Sourcing Trying to Solve?

 > Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 > Show me your tables, and I won’t usually need your flowchart; it’ll be obvious.
 > — Fred Brooks

-Let’s use Fred Brooks’s reasoning to define the event sourcing pattern,
+Let’s use Fred Brooks’s reasoning to understand,
-And understand how it differs from traditional modeling and persisting of data.
+How the event sourcing pattern differs from traditional modeling and persisting of data.

 For example, take a look at this table: